crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 step 2: ethical hackers abide by ethical standards + are trustworthy = professionals/'s values.

-step 3: penetration testing is teleological/goal oriented practice, to reduce/mitigation the security risk which is a manifestation of professional ethical hacking/conduct.
+step 3: (eh as) penetration testing as a teleological/goal oriented practice, to reduce/mitigation the information security risk which is a practice of professional ethical hacking/conduct.

 Testing emphasizes the end goal of hacking (which is not hacking per se but risk mitigation).
-In professional hacking (and pen testing) the end goal is never hacking per se.
+In professional hacking (pen testing) the end goal is never hacking per se.
 The end goal is mitigation (teleological/utilitarian/pragmatic = improvement/efficiency).
-The end goal of hacking can be testing and improvement, but the emphasis is on
+The end goal of hacking can be testing and improvement, but the explicit emphasis is on defeating a system.
-In this sense, hacking can be contrasted with testing for efficiency or improvement, unambiguously and explicitly.

-the implicit more strategic motivation/goal of penetration testing is testing (system robustness) not hacking. the implicit more strategic motivation/goal of hacking is hacking per se.
+the implicit more strategic motivation/goal of penetration testing is testing (verifying system robustness) not hacking (defeating a system). the implicit more strategic motivation/goal of hacking is hacking per se.